ClaudioESSilva/claudioessilva.github.io/_posts/2017-09-26-delete-data-on-sql-server-heap-table-did-you-know.md

 <h2>Why am I talking about heaps?</h2>

-Not because of table name (was created on propose for this demo), let me show to you the whole row of the script:
+Not because of table name (was created on purpose for this demo), let me show to you the whole row of the script:

 <a href="https://claudioessilva.github.io/img/2017/09/heap_empty_occupyingspace_1.png"><img src="https://claudioessilva.github.io/img/2017/09/heap_empty_occupyingspace_1.png?w=656" alt="" width="656" height="33" class="aligncenter size-large wp-image-815" /></a>